-- Resident Students must purchase at minimum a 10-meal plan - Only Off-Campus Students may purchase a 5-meal plan - There is no food service during fall and spring breaks - Students with allergies and specific food needs should contact Leo Reyes Ireyes@masters.edu or speak with him personally at the Mustang Grill to design a personal menu to service all their needs.
-If Bon Appetite is unable to accommodate a student's food needs, they may opt out of the food service requirement by submitting a doctor's note in writing to the Campus Heath Center and coordinating all additional administration guidelines with the Dean's Office.
+- Dormitory residents must purchase at minimum a 10-meal plan. - Canyon Homes/Oak Manor students must purchase at minimum \$1,000 of flex bucks. - Only Off-Campus Students may purchase a 5-meal plan. - There is no food service during fall and spring breaks.

+Students with allergies and specific food needs should contact Leo Reyes Ireyes@masters.edu or speak with him personally at the Mustang Grill to design a personal menu to service all their needs.
+If Bon Appetite is unable to accommodate a student's food needs, they may request to opt out of the food service requirement by submitting a doctor's note in writing to the Office of Disability Services and coordinating all additional administration guidelines with the Dean's Office.